fredpdavis/oshealab_genomic_scripts/README.md

 We will focus on the most routine (and often most informative) analyses.

 1. estimating transcript abundance (= expression level)

 2. identifying differentially expressed genes between pairs of conditions

-3. visualizing results with scatterplots and heatmaps.
+3. visualizing results using genome browsers, scatterplots and heatmaps.

 We will not cover the many other kinds of analyses you can perform on RNA-seq measurements, including identifying alternative splicing events, estimating